Dishkan/REST-API/README.md

 # golang_api for Book Keeper
- First of all, run this command in terminal of the project:
- 1)cp .env.example .env
+ First of all, run this command in terminal of the project 1)cp .env.example .env

 Installation